DefinitionThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-Increased cardiac output (volume high pressure) and/or increased peripheral resistance (resistance high pressure).
+Increased cardiac output (volume hypertension) and/or increased peripheral resistance (resistance hypertension).

-Increased cardiac output and increased peripheral resistance (triggered by functional vasoconstriction with increased sympathetic nervous system activity or by structural changes in the vessel wall = vascular remodeling) add up to each other.
-In accelerated phases, occluding fibrinoid arteriolonecroses can occur, which can lead to ischemia of downstream supply areas.
-It is not uncommon for livedo-like(livedo reticularis) images to appear on the skin (skin vessels and vessels of the back of the eye as a mirror image of the peripheral vascular situation).
+Increased cardiac output and increased peripheral resistance (triggered by functional vasoconstriction with increased sympathetic activity or by structural vascular wall changes = vascular remodeling) are mutually additive.
+In accelerated phases, occluding fibrinoid arteriolonecrosis can occur, which can lead to ischemia of downstream supply areas.
+It is not uncommon for the skin to show livedo-like(livedo reticularis) images (skin vessels and vessels of the ocular fundus as a reflection of the peripheral vascular situation).

-Primary hypertension (exclusion diagnosis): The potential causes of arterial hypertension are manifold.
-Clarification of a possible organic cause (secondary hypertension) is of great importance.
-Nutritional factors such as increased saline intake also play a role; furthermore overweight, insulin resistance, increased alcohol consumption, increasing age, stress factors, smoking, immobility.
-Environmental factors seem to affect only genetically susceptible persons.
+Primary hypertension (diagnosis of exclusion): The potential causes of arterial hypertension are manifold.
+A clarification of a possible organic cause (secondary hypertension) is of great importance.
+Furthermore, nutritional factors such as increased salt intake play a role, as do overweight, insulin resistance, increased alcohol consumption, increasing age, stress factors, smoking and immobility.
+Environmental factors seem to affect only genetically susceptible individuals.

 Sleep apnea syndrome